 Properly installing OpenOCD sets up your operating system to grant it access to the debug adapters.
 On Linux, this usually involves installing a file in /etc/udev/rules.d, so OpenOCD has permissions.
+An example rules file that works for many common adapters is shipped with OpenOCD in the contrib directory.
 MS-Windows needs complex and confusing driver configuration for every peripheral.
 Such issues are unique to each operating system, and are not detailed in this User's Guide.

 Then later you will invoke the OpenOCD server, with various options to tell it how each debug session should work.
 The --help option shows: